uom-resquant/modelling_book/docs/08_logistic_regression.md

 We essentially learned how to handle every possible scenario when the dependent variable is numerical.
 For instance, if the independent variable is binary, we are interested in the mean difference---i.e., the extent to which the average score of the dependent variable is different in one group in relation to the other group.
 If the independent variable is categorical with more than two groups, we are interested in the extent to which average scores of the dependent variable are different in each of the groups in relation to a reference group.
 If the independent variable is numerical, we are interested in the extent to which average scores of the dependent variable are expected to change based on every one-unit increase in the independent variable.
 In all these cases, we saw that the linear regression model provides a powerful framework for quantifying these relationships.
 In every scenario, the slope coefficient represents the association between any independent variable and a numerical variable.

 Now, however powerful and versatile linear regression models are, they rely on a key assumption: the dependent variable must be numerical.
 Models are very flexible as to what can go into the right-hand side of the linear equation, but the left-hand side is pretty restrictive.
 So, what do we do when we have a categorical dependent variable?
 That's our focus this week!
 This week is all about categorical variables.
 We begin by introducing a common method for *describing* relationships between any two categorical variables: cross-tabulations.
-We then move on and learn about a new type of regression model---one that is *very* similar to everything we already know about linear regression models, but designed to accommodate binary dependent variables: **logistic regression models**.
+We then move on and learn about a new type of regression model---one that is *very* similar to everything we already know about linear regression models but designed to accommodate binary dependent variables: **logistic regression models**.

 ## Cross-tabulations

 In earlier sessions, we covered how to run frequency distributions using the `table()` function.
 Cross tabulations, also called **contingency tables**, are essentially crossed frequency distributions, where you plot the frequency distributions of more than one categorical variable simultaneously.
 This semester, we are only going to explore **two-way cross-tabulations**, that is, contingency tables where we plot the frequency distribution of *two* categorical variables at the same time.
 Frequency distributions are a useful way of exploring categorical variables that do not have too many categories.
 By extension, cross-tabulations are a useful way of exploring relationships between two categorical variables that do not have too many levels or categories.

-This week we will use the `Arrests` dataset from the `effects` package.
+This week, we will use the `Arrests` dataset from the `effects` package.
 You can obtain details about this dataset and the variables included by using `help(Arrests, package="effects")`.
 If you don't have that package, you must install and load it.

 ```r